-Avaira contact lenses are are made from a material containing 46% water and 54% enfilcon A, a silicone containing hydrogel.
+Avaira contact lenses are are made with a material containing 46% water and 54% enfilcon A, a silicone containing hydrogel.
 The lenses have a tint (phthalocyanine blue) which is added to make the lens more visible for handling.
 The lenses also contain a UV absorbing monomer which is used to block UV radiation.

 Contact lens parameters: